StackVista/stackstate-docs/configure/topology/send-topology-data.md

 StackState can synchronize topology information from different sources, including your own sources.

-* The easiest way to connect StackState to one of your data sources is to use a **StackPack**.
+The easiest way to connect StackState to one of your data sources is to use a **StackPack**.
 StackPacks are standard integrations that configure StackState to consume data from a particular data source or platform.

-* You can also create a **custom topology synchronization**.
-StackState accepts topology data in JSON format.
-JSON files received pass through a number of processing steps.
+You can also create a **custom topology synchronization** and send topology data to StackState in JSON format.
+Received JSON files pass through a number of processing steps.
 At the end of this synchronization pipeline, the incoming data is stored as components and relations in the StackState topology.

 ## StackState Receiver API